-B. Provide the most recent consolidated, holding company financial statement.
+- Provide the most recent consolidated holding company financial statement.

-C. State if the holding company, on a consolidated basis, has a tangible net worth: a) for the past three years; b) at present and c) provide projections with assumptions for a three year period.
+- State if the holding company, on a consolidated basis, has a tangible net worth: a) for the past three years; b) at present; and c) provide projections with assumptions for a three-year period.

-D. Applicants must clearly substantiate the sources of repayment of any debt, including, but not limited to whether the source of repayment is independent from the future income of the insurers.
+- The Applicant Company must clearly substantiate the sources of repayment of any debt, including, but not limited to, whether the source of repayment is independent from the future income of the insurers.

-E. Calculate the debt service (as reported in D above), required of each insurer as a percentage of the insurer’s capital and surplus.
+- Calculate the debt service (as reported in D above) required of each insurer as a percentage of the Applicant Company’s capital and surplus.

-F. List the assets of the holding company, if any, that are pledged to fund the debt service or debt repayment of an affiliate or parent (include the assets or stock of any insurer subsidiaries).
+- List the assets of the holding company, if any, that are pledged to fund the debt service or debt repayment of an affiliate or parent (include the assets or stock of any insurer subsidiaries)

-The applicant should include a statement setting forth whether or not any of the applicant's stocks, bonds, or other physical or book entry securities are in the physical possession of another entity.
+The Applicant Company should include a statement setting forth whether or not any of the Applicant Company’s stocks, bonds, or other physical or book entry securities are in the physical possession of another entity.

-If any of the applicant's stocks, bonds or other securities are not in the applicant's actual physical possession or in a safe deposit box under the exclusive control of the applicant (except as shown in the Schedules of Special and Other Deposits in the applicant's Annual Statement), the application must include a written agreement with each entity holding and/or administering these securities.
-The written agreement should include appropriate safeguards for the handling of the securities, in accordance with those specified in the NAIC Financial Examiners' Handbook.
+If any of the Applicant Company’s stocks, bonds or other securities are not in the Applicant Company’s actual physical possession or in a safe deposit box under the exclusive control of the Applicant Company (except as shown in the Schedule of Special Deposits in the Applicant Company’s Annual Statement), the application must include the written agreement with each entity holding and/or administering these securities.
+The written agreement should include appropriate safeguards for the handling of the securities, in accordance with those specified in the NAIC Financial Condition Examiners Handbook (Handbook).

-Some states have additional requirements for these custody agreements, beyond those called for in the NAIC handbook.
-Submit the statement and copies of the custody agreements as Item 11 of your application.
+Some states have additional requirements for these custody agreements, beyond those called for in the Handbook.
+Submit the statement and copies of the custody agreements as Item 11 of the application.

 Most states have requirements to disclose information to the public under a Public Records Act.
 To meet these public disclosure requirements certain items must accompany the application.
 While these documents may or may not be part of the substantive review, please be sure to include the required documents with the application.
-Please see the Public Records Package chart on the UCAA Web site for each state's list of the document list.
+Please see the Public Records Package chart on the UCAA website for each state’s document list.
 The chart contains requirements for financial and operational filings.
-A company seeking to redomesticate should provide both financial and operational documents for the application state.
-An applicant that is seeking to form a new insurer should include all documents listed in the operational section of the chart for the application state.
+An Applicant Company seeking to redomesticate should provide both financial and operational documents for the application state.
+An Applicant Company that is seeking to form a new insurer should include all documents listed in the operational section of the chart for the application state.
 Submit all documents required by the application state as Item 12 of the application.

-- The applicant is required to submit an NAIC Biographical Affidavit in connection with pending or future application(s) for licensure or a permit to organize with a department of insurance in one or more states.
-The applicant must submit an NAIC Biographical Affidavit on behalf of all officers, directors and key managerial personnel of the applicant and individuals with a ten percent (10%), or more, beneficial ownership in the applicant and the applicant's ultimate controlling parent (Affiant).
+- The Applicant Company is required to submit an NAIC Biographical Affidavit in connection with pending or future application(s) for licensure or a permit to organize with a department of insurance in one or more states.
+The Applicant Company must submit an NAIC Biographical Affidavit on behalf of all officers, directors and key managerial personnel of the Applicant Company and individuals with a ten percent (10%), or more, beneficial ownership in the Applicant Company and the Applicant Company’s ultimate controlling parent (“Affiant”).